Two-Chapter Excerpt from Erik's Revelation

 His big brother stood and clapped his hands.
 “So, what’s the plan?
 What did you and Alex decide behind my back?”

 “Well… Nothing yet.”
 Erik chuckled nervously, staring out the window that offered a spectacular view of Denali.
 As first born, Sam had commandeered the best room in the house as his office.
 Now that he and Nora were parents, they’d bought a fixer-upper a few miles away, but Sam still came to their mother’s house daily to work.
 Apparently, Nora was appreciating her alone time with their new son, Adam, named after the family’s beloved father.
-The adopted father he wasn’t sure was the superhero he thought he was anymore.
+Erik’s adopted father…who may not have been the superhero Erik had thought he was.

 Sam stepped up beside him, resting a hand on his shoulder.
 “What’s up, Erik?
 You haven’t seemed yourself for the last few weeks.
 It’s not like you to brood.
 That’s my job, I’m told.”